kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 - Use [AMG](<../Major Glitches/Anywhere Menu Glitch>) to skip Davik's Estate
   - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the load screen into Davik's Estate
   - Go through the conversation spamming 1 and left-click (don't use NumPad Enter!)
-  - When the cutscene moves to the hangar, cancel the quit dialog and QS/QL
+  - When the cutscene moves to the hangar, [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) the CS via QS/QL
 - *Equip MC: Unequip Carth's Blaster, Equip Vibroblade Mainhand*
-  - This lets us use Weapon Flourish movement during certain cutscenes later
+  - This lets us use [Weapon Flourish movement](<../Major Glitches/Anywhere Menu Glitch#moving-during-cutscenes>) during certain cutscenes later
 - Board the Ebon Hawk, then use a [Map CS Skip](<../Techniques/Map Cutscene Skips>) to Return to Ebon Hawk
   - This skips the cutscenes between Taris and Dantooine, as well as the fighter skirmish